-- Select a particular area of the picture by making a drawing with the polygon tool
+- Select a particular area of the picture by making drawing with the polygon tool

-Note: left mouse click is used for the corner node and the right mouse click is used for the round corner node.
+Note: left mouse click used for corner node and right mouse click used for round corner node.
 During the selection of the image area, you have to use both clicks for better selection.
 At the end when you have selected the area of the picture then hit the enter key for the cropping process.
 The photo automatically will be cropped.

 - The file successfully has been cropped according to our selection